Blood in the Urine

 Key points about blood in urine

 - Blood in the urine means there are red blood cells (RBCs) in the urine.
 Often, the urine looks normal.
 But when checked under a microscope, it contains a high number of red blood cells.
-In some cases, the urine is pink, red, or the color of tea, which can be seen without the use of a microscope.
+In some cases, the urine is pink, red, or the color of tea.
+This can be seen without the use of a microscope.

 - Most of the causes of blood in the urine are not serious.
 For example, in some cases, strenuous exercise will cause blood in the urine.